 Funding Your Medical Negligence Claim

-We appreciate that our clients often worry about funding their claim.
+We appreciate that our clients often worry about funding their medical negligence claim.
 We discuss the different methods of funding a claim at our initial interview with you.
 To help you get an idea of how funding works, we have provided a summary below:

 I Want a No Win No Fee Medical Negligence Claim Solicitor in Nottingham

-– can you help me?
+– Can Barratts Solicitors help me?

 In addition, there are circumstances when you could be liable for the Defendant’s costs.
 The Courts, for example, will consider this if the claim is exaggerated or dishonest.